Puffins and Root Cellars in Bonavista Newfoundland

 Elliston Root Cellars Newfoundland.

 As it began to get dark we took a taxi back to Bonavista.
-We wandered down to the harbour to enjoy the sunset, and then returned to the pub for a filling dinner of soup and sandwiches while listening to live music.
-We could easily spent several hours in the cozy, warm pub enjoying the music, but we have an early morning tomorrow, so we headed back to B & B around 10 pm.
+We wandered down to the harbour to enjoy the sunset and then returned to the pub for a filling dinner of soup and sandwiches while listening to live music.
+We could easily spend several hours in the cozy, warm pub enjoying the music, but we have an early morning tomorrow, so we headed back to B & B around 10 pm.

 Bonavista at boardwalk Newfoundland.